labsyspharm/scimap/docs/hl/sm.hl.classify.md

 **Short description**

-The function allows users to annotate cells based on positivity/negativity of defined markers.
-Users can classify the entire data or a subset of data that has been previously phenotyped or clustered.
+The function allows users to classify cells based on positivity/negativity of given markers.
+Users can classify the entire data or a subset of data that has been previously phenotyped or clustered using the `subclassify_phenotype` parameter.

 **Parameters**